Written by CorpsAfrica/Malawi Volunteer Mr. James Matipwiri

-It was a beautiful Tuesday morning when hundreds of people from my community had gathered at the Hunger Project Epicentre.
+It was a beautiful Tuesday morning when hundreds of people from my community gathered at the Hunger Project Epicenter.
 The hot, dry day got my sweat glands restlessly draining my fluids into puddles of sweat like I just got out of a swimming pool.
 Skilled men and women came to showcase their expertise in preparing and cooking nutritious food.
 I had never before witnessed an event of that kind.
-Despite the discouraging weather conditions, the men and women leading the activities organized the necessary commodities, tools, and human capital to carry on with their goal.
+Despite the discouraging weather conditions, the men and women leading the activities organized the necessary commodities, tools, and human capital to carry on with their goals.

 A number of activities were organized, and these ranged from tree planting, moringa powder processing demonstration, and performances.
 I was not finding peace because of the stimulating nature of the activities and I wanted to capture everything that was going on.